PardeepYadav27/Javascript/README.md

 # Javascript
-Embark on your journey into the world of web development and beyond with JavaScript, where creativity meets functionality."
+"Embark on your journey into the world of web development and beyond with JavaScript, where creativity meets functionality."